 The Ph.D. committees will recruit new Ph.D. students and participate in securing financing.
-The Ph.D. committees will evaluate the scientific competences of Ph.D. applicants.
+The Ph.D. committees will evaluate the scientific competences of Ph.D. applicants, possibly by involving external experts if necessary.

 The Ph.D. committees have the responsibility, in co-operation with the Ph.D.
 Council, for relevant Ph.D. courses that are approved by the Ph.D.
 School Head.